dokku/dokku/docs/docker-options.md

 dokku docker-options:add myapp run "-v /home/dokku/logs/myapp:/app/logs"
 ```

 > Note: When [mounting a host directory](https://docs.docker.com/engine/reference/run/#volume-shared-filesystems) in a Dokku app you should first create that directory as user `dokku` and then mount the directory under `/app` in the container using `docker-options` as above.
-Else the app will lack write permission in the directory.
+Otherwise the app will lack write permission in the directory.

 ### Output Docker options